-Trapped in a challenging and volatile market environment, the Group continued the strategy of progressive optimization and adjustment of business structure and took a combination of measures to effectively control expenses during the year under review, maintaining its consistent financial soundness over the years.
+Facing the pandemic impact and the pressure and challenges from economic slowdown, the Group continued the strategy of progressive optimization of business structure and took a combination of measures to effectively control business costs and expenses during the year under review.
 Meanwhile, the Group explored the client market with innovative marketing strategies and media portfolios.
 By relying on its established strengths and core competitiveness, the Group was committed to the strategic direction with inter-screen creative communication services as the core, to offer clients quality and diversified creative products and communication services.